langleynick/NicksBookstore/NicksBookstore/README.txt

 Added migration - migration name "DefaultIdentityMigration" in the DataAccess project Changed appsettings.json to include database name

-4:15
+4:15 pm
-Added Category.cs file and added the migration to the database Changed ApplicationDbContext to include the Category table Updated Database
+Added Category.cs file and added the migration to the database titled "AddCategoryToDb" Changed ApplicationDbContext to include the Category table Updated Database

+4:30 pm
+Added Repository and IRepository folders
+Created IRepository class

+4:45 pm
+Added Category and ICategory class/interface
+Built project and found no errors